 McLay echoes her advice, emphasizing the importance of finding someone you’re comfortable being honest with — there’s a “personal” in “personal finance,” after all — and who really listens to you.

-Should I work with a fee-only advisor, or one who works on commission?
+Should I work with a fee-only financial advisor, or find a financial planner who works on commission?

 It’s often wise to choose a fee-only planner, says Torabi.
 Because he or she doesn’t make money off specific recommendations, you don’t have to worry as much about conflicts of interest.
 How can you tell which kind of planner you’re meeting with?
 “You have the right to know,” she says.
 “Ask: ‘Do you charge a fee or is your income based on commission?'”